NFinET/MC-TCPP-Lightly-Seasoned/MODLIST.md

 Axolotl Bucket Fix | Fixes a vanilla issue, making it so Axolotl Buckets show the color of the contained Axolotl, and also whether they're a baby or adult |
 Debugify | Conaints lots of bugfixes that can be optionally toggled off through the mod's configuration menu.
 Please note that not all bugfixes are strictly clientside, and if this is mod is on a server you connect to, some fixes will be "enforced" by the server as the actual code is fixed serverside | YetAnotherConfigLib
 Memory Leak Fix | Plugs an obscure but known memory leak from Vanilla |
-Nether Portal Fix | Fixes a bug from vanilla where Nether Portals can sometimes link up incorrectly when other portals are nearby, works in singleplayer, but the mod is required on the server to fix it in multiplayer | Balm
+Nether Portal Fix | Fixes a bug from vanilla where Nether Portals can sometimes link up incorrectly when other portals are nearby, works in singleplayer, but the mod is required on the server to fix it in multiplayer | Balm (Fabric Edition)

 # PURE APIS / DEPENDENCIES